 Small Farms materials can be found on the OSU Small Farms website.
 The Northwest Horticulture Society presentations are posted.
 The Investing Through a Pest and Beneficial Insect Train-the-Trainer Short Course created individual syllabus for each of the two sessions.

 Involvement of Others in State PDP Planning and Implementation

-We do have an Oregon SARE PDP Advisory which is made up of OSU Extension Faculty (Agents and Specialists and Program Leaders).
-We did meet formally in 2012 to select projects to be funded in the next three-year cycle.
+We do have an Oregon SARE PDP Advisory Committee which is made up of OSU Extension faculty (Agents, Specialists and Program Leaders).
+We did meet formally in late 2012 to select projects to be funded in the 2013-15 three year cycle and chose four mini-grant projects to be funded.
 We do communicate with our Oregon SARE PDP Program Advisory Committee by email as needed.